Axway/open-banking-docs/content/en/docs/deployment/installation/_index.md

 {{% alert title="Note" color="primary" %}}If your token name starts with `robot$` , you should type `robot\$` if your running the command from Linux or MacOs, and you should type `robot``$` if you are using Windows Powershell.{{% /alert %}}

-Once the registry is added, make sure you can see the open-banking packages :
+Once the registry is added, make sure you can see the open-banking packages:

 ```bash
 helm repo update